Sumeshi2/Custom-Sky-Plugin/README.md

 # Information:
 This plugin supports Forge 1.18.2 and 1.19.2
 MCreator version need to be 2022.3 or above
+License: __MIT License__